 Getting to the start of the JCU Stairs

-Free parking for the trail, which is also free, is located behind the abandoned JCU Western Campus on Endeavour Drive.
+Free parking for the trail is located behind the abandoned JCU Western Campus on Endeavour Drive.
 Here, you'll find signage indicating the start of the walk.

 Getting to the first peak via the stairs will take about 10 minutes, but if you are running, you may reach it in half the time.
 Once you reach the first peak, the stairs finish, but you'll have the option to continue to a higher peak called Top Summit.
 While there appears to be multiple trails to Top Summit, care should be taken, as these trails can be consist of loose gravel, rocks, and washouts.
 Be mindful, especially when descending.